LangStream/documentation/configuration-resources/connectors/camel.md

              expression: "value.body"
 ```

-In the "configuration" section you must provide the component-uri and the component-options.
+You must provide the component-uri and the component-options in the "configuration" section.

-All the component-options are passed to the component as additional parameters in the query string, appended to the component-uri.
+All component-options are passed to the component as additional parameters in the query string, appended to the component-uri.
 This mechanism helps you in defining each property in a separate secret, so that you can easily rotate the secrets without changing the pipeline configuration.
-Also The camel-source agent will automatically URL encode the values of the parameters passed to the querystring.
+Additionally, the camel-source agent will automatically URL-encode the values of the parameters passed to the query string.